abe-winter/abe-winter.github.io/_posts/2023-03-23-superglue.md

 I have yet to use an LLM with internet access, but friends say they've had limited luck getting sophisticated 'find and build dataset' queries to work.
 Innovation researcher Ethan Mollick has been posting good thoughts about Bing as research assistant, and probably has tried a dataset construction project.

 This is slightly beyond the curve today, but 'ingest and merge' feels near-horizon.
-If you get it right, you can do a
+If you get it right, you can do a join query on the entire internet.
+(If you use SQL a lot, though, you know joins can get expensive).

 Research, of course, isn't limited to summarizing what is already known.
 It may involve collecting new information, like with lidar cars, consumer surveys[^surveys], or lab-type R&D.